CSCfi/csc-env-eff/hands-on/singularity/singularity_extra_replicating-conda.md

 singularity build fastx.sif docker://biocontainers/fastx-toolkit:v0.0.14-6-deb_cv1
 ```
 - Good: This can be done with user right in Puhti and you end up with a single 61 MB file.
 - Bad: Finding a ready, working container may take some time.

+Containers are not a "silver bullet" solution to all installation problems, but they can
+be in many cases a preferable alternative for conda.